 The transfer of title to real estate is generally governed by the principles of Danish contract law, together with the regulation on registration in the Land Register.

-In order to perfect a transfer of title, said transfer must be registered in the Land Register.
-The registration of title is not a validity requirement, but merely an act of perfection in order for the buyer to be protected against (non-registered) existing rights and future conflicting rights.
+In order to perfect a transfer of title, the transfer must be registered in the Land Register.
+The registration of title is not a validity requirement, but merely an act of perfection in order for the buyer to be protected against non-registered, pre-existing rights and registered, future rights.

-The Danish State is liable for faulty registrations and errors in the Land Register.
+The Danish Government is liable for faulty registrations and errors in the Land Register.
 As such, title insurance is neither available nor necessary in Denmark.

 When a commercial investor acquires commercial real estate in Denmark, a due diligence investigation of the property is usually carried out.
 The investigations will most commonly be carried out in the period between the signing of a letter of intent/head of terms and the signing of the purchase agreement, or after the signing of a purchase agreement, conditional upon satisfactory completion of the buyer’s due diligence.

-The due diligence investigations for an asset deal will include general property matters such as title, easements and charges registered in the Land Register, planning and zoning, environmental information, permits, service contracts, insurances, property taxes and owners’ associations, together with a review of the lease agreements and lease matters relating to the property.
+The due diligence investigations for an asset deal will include general property matters such as title, easements and charges registered in the Land Register, planning and zoning, property taxes etc, together with a review of the lease agreements and lease matters.
 In addition, a technical due diligence will usually be completed to determine the physical state of the property and consequently the future needs and costs for maintenance.
 For development properties, the due diligence will extend to the legal basis for future developments, existing permits, construction contracts, etc, and thorough environmental investigations.

 For share deals, the investigations extend to a review of the company in question, liabilities, accounting and financial information, and tax and VAT matters, in which case a financial and tax adviser will usually carry out the investigations.